 The City Clerk is the Clerk of the South Bend Common Council.
 The Clerk is elected by the voters of the entire City.
-The City Clerk's office is responsible for keeping City records, City ordinances, the Municipal Code Book and the City Seal.
+The City Clerk's official functions are set forth in Chapter Thirty-Six (36) of the Indiana Code.

-The City Clerk, and as many staff members as he or she determines necessary, attends all regular and special meetings of the Council; and is required to keep an accurate journal of all such proceedings.
-Minutes of such Council meetings are maintained by the City Clerk and are available for public inspections.
+The City Clerk, and as many staff members as he or she determines necessary, provides City Council staff support, attends all regular and special meetings of the Council; and is required to keep an accurate journal of all such proceedings.

 For all groups and presenters who wish to be recognized at the Common Council Meetings please check in with the City Clerk's Office beforehand.

 For all Council documents please click here.